Theory and application of Criminal Law

 When you begin A Level Law you will be introduced to the English Legal System as a whole.
 This will involve looking at how Law is made, who can make Law and how Judges interpret Statutes.
 Here you will also study the role of legal personnel including barristers and solicitors as well as the role lay people have in the Law (i.e. Juries and Magistrates).

 You will study both the theory and application of Criminal Law.
-This will involve looking at the fatal offences of murder, voluntary manslaughter and involuntary manslaughter and non-fatal offences of assault, battery, assault occasioning actual bodily harm, wounding and grievous bodily harm with intent.
-You will also look at property offences, including theft and robbery as well as the capacity defences of insanity and intoxication, the necessity defences of self defence, duress, and duress of circumstances and the preliminary offences of attempt.
+This will involve looking at the fatal offences of murder, voluntary manslaughter and involuntary manslaughter.
+The course will also cover non-fatal offences of assault, battery, assault occasioning actual bodily harm, wounding and grievous bodily harm with intent.
+You will also look at property offences, including theft and robbery as well as the capacity defences of insanity and intoxication, the necessity defences of self-defence, duress, and duress of circumstances and the preliminary offences of attempt.